Antequera is a UNESCO World Heritage Site thanks to its tradition, dolmens, the Torcal and the Peña de los Enamorados.

 - The Royal Collegiate Church of the Saint Mary: It is the first columnar church in Andalusia and one of the first in Spain.
 The construction of the temple was carried out between 1514 and 1550.
 It is considered the first columnar church and temple in the Renaissance style in Andalusia.

 - Convent of Madre de Dios de Monteagudo: In 1520 the Augustinian religious community was established in the village.
 This convent was dedicated to the invocation of Our Lady of Monteagudo when it received as a donation an image of this Virgin originally from Scherpenheuvel located in Belgium.
 The main building was largely destroyed by a fire in 1745, between 1747 and 1761 a restoration and reconstruction of the building as we know today was carried out.
+The tower that is crowned by an octagonal spire is considered one of the most beautiful towers of Andalusian baroque.

 - Convent of the Encarnación: It is one of the oldest convents in the city, it belongs to the Calzada Carmelite order.
 Above the regular door, which is the one through which you enter the enclosure nuns, you will find the marble sculpture of Elías, who is considered the spiritual leader of the Order of the Carmelites.